hkwaller/load-monitor/README.md

 ## Getting started

 Clone this repo (do **not** fork it on GitHub) and import to your own public repo:

 ```
 git clone -o upstream https://github.com/Exabel/cpu-loads.git
 cd cpu-loads
 git remote add origin <your repo>
 git push -u origin master
 ```

+## Getting started 2

+Install concurrently on root with 'npm install' Install server and client dependencies from project root with `npm run install`.
+Run server and client from project root with `npm run start`